How to buy cheap perfume and aftershave

 On the deals page, you can often find out about flash sales, discount codes and free perfume samples.

-We also tend to post about them pretty quickly in our Facebook deals group (if you're not yet a member, you can join here).
+We also tend to post about them pretty quickly in our Facebook deals group, so make sure to join if you haven't already.

 Use a price checking website

 If you have a favourite perfume or aftershave, set up an alert on a price-tracking website to find out when it's reduced.
-This way you can make sure you're getting the best deal and saving as much money on your go-to fragrance as you can.
+This way you can make sure you're getting the best deal and saving as much money on your go-to fragrance as possible.

 CamelCamelCamel is a good site for tracking Amazon prices.
 If you set up alerts, you'll get notified if and when products go down in cost.